A Machine Learning Approach to Classify Vortex Wakes of Energy Harvesting Oscillating Foils: Unsupervised Clustering

-To summarize, when four classes are defined, the highest classification accuracy is obtained when the class boundaries are placed at $\alpha_{T/4}=0.20$, $\alpha_{T/4}=0.40$ and $\alpha_{T/4}=0.51$ (orange lines from Figure \ref{f:updatedgroupseta}).
-The results of these tests reveal that the accuracy is just as good as the original three groups, with an average fold accuracy of $91\%$.
+To summarize, when four classes are defined, the highest classification accuracy is obtained when the class boundaries are placed at $\alpha_{T/4}=11.7^{\circ}$, $\alpha_{T/4}=23.0^{\circ}$ and $\alpha_{T/4}=29.3^{\circ}$ (orange lines from Figure \ref{f:updatedgroupseta}).
+The results of these tests reveal that the accuracy is just as good as the original three classes, with an average fold accuracy of $91\%$.
 Furthermore, mismatched labels only occur close to the boundary divisions.
-For instance, $100\%$ of the samples from class `A' in Folds $1$ and $2$ have a label match between predicted and prelabelled, with the same occurring in Fold $4$ for classes `B' and `C'.
-For Fold $1$, only the foil kinematics with $\alpha_{T/4}=0.49$ is mislabelled between classes `C' and `D', which can be explained by the proximity of this kinematics to its neighboring group.
+For instance, $100\%$ of the samples from class A in Folds $1$ and $2$ have a label match between predicted and prelabelled, with the same occurring in Fold $4$ for classes B and C. For Fold $1$, only the foil kinematics with $\alpha_{T/4}=28.0^{\circ}$ is mislabelled between classes C and D, which can be explained by the proximity of this kinematics to its neighboring class.
 All other arrangements of class boundaries that are tested yield an average accuracy lower than $91\%$.

 To illustrate the kinematics that are commonly mislabeled by the algorithm, the confusion matrix for the worst performance fold (fold $5$) is displayed in Figure \ref{f:worst4}.
 Even for this scenario, at least $79\%$ of samples are properly labelled.
-Those not accurately predicted are shown in Figure \ref{f:worstdist}, with only a single foil kinematics with $\alpha_{T/4}=0.55$ ($f^*=0.15; h_o^*=1.00; \theta_o=75^{\circ}$) containing a label mismatch higher than $50\%$.
-Although the kinematics with $\alpha_{T/4}=0.09$ ($f^*=0.15; h_o^*=1.25; \theta_o=55^{\circ}$) contains a label mismatch lower than $50\%$, it is the only case not close to its neighbouring group.
-A possible explanation is the roll-up of the shear layer into multiple weak vortices, generating a wake trajectory that is confused with the wake pattern of a higher $\alpha_{T/4}$.
+Those not accurately predicted are shown in Figure \ref{f:worstdist}, with only a single foil kinematics with $\alpha_{T/4}=31.7^{\circ}$ ($f^*=0.15; h_o^*=1.00; \theta_o=75^{\circ}$) containing a label mismatch higher than $50\%$.
+An outlier is the kinematics with $\alpha_{T/4}=5.3^{\circ}$ ($f^*=0.15; h_o^*=1.25; \theta_o=55^{\circ}$) which contains a label mismatch lower than $50\%$ and is not close to a neighbouring class.
+A possible explanation is the roll-up of the shear layer into multiple weak vortices generates a wake trajectory that is confused with the wake pattern of a higher $\alpha_{T/4}$.
 The wake structures found in this foil kinematics are displayed in Figure \ref{f:visualwake}.